Infrastructure

 }),

-});Same aggregates and projections, different infrastructure.
+});Same domain definition, different wiring.
 The domain logic does not change -- only the infrastructure factories differ between environments.

 Accessing Buses at Runtime